0x416c616e/intro_to_security/README.md

 # Introduction to Information Security

 This is a short book about information security.
-It includes information on web security, miscellaneous security, cybercrime, and malware.
+It includes information on web security, miscellaneous security, security tools, cybercrime, malware, and well-known security vulnerabilities.

 Start reading it here: